zhaoshuoxp/lncRNA/README.md

 #### **For *de novo* lncRNAs:**
 1. Get all *de novo* transcripts by removing all transcripts which have been assigned with a reference ID.
 2. Sort the rest of transcripts into single- or multi- exon group.
-3. Filter 1 - FPKM and length: transcipt length has to be >200bp and FPKM has to be >1 for single-exon or >0.1 for multi-exon to be kept.
+3. Filter 1 - FPKM and length: transcript length has to be >200bp and FPKM has to be >1 for single-exon or >0.1 for multi-exon to be kept.
 > Thresholds are on line80 and 86.

 4. Filter 2 - repeat/gap regions: Any transcrpt which has at least 1 exon overlaps with genomic repeat sequences or gap regions for >=50% fraction will be removed.